cloudblog004/fantasticfoodies/content/en/posts/3014-recipe-of-homemade-parmesan-chicken.md

 Parmesan Chicken is one of the most favored of current trending meals in the world.
 It is enjoyed by millions every day.
 It's simple, it is fast, it tastes yummy.
 They are nice and they look wonderful.
 Parmesan Chicken is something which I have loved my whole life.

 Chicken parmigiana, or chicken parmesan (Italian pollo alla parmigiana), is a dish that consists of breaded chicken breast covered in tomato sauce and mozzarella, parmesan, or provolone cheese.
 My version of chicken parmesan is a little different than what they do in the restaurants, with less sauce and a crispier crust.
 Chicken Parmigiana (or Chicken Parmesan) - the great pub favourite has finally landed!
-Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or &#34;a schnitty with tomato.
+Pollo alla parmigiana in Italian, but affectionately referred by Aussies as Parma, Parmi or *a schnitty with tomato.

 To begin with this particular recipe, we must prepare a few components.
 You can have parmesan chicken using 5 ingredients and 6 steps.
 Here is how you can achieve it.